 There were also springs.
 Here are three of them.
 Note the kitten in this next photo.
 There were two of them tethered to the cage.
 The young man in the background was playing the banjo and asking for money to support them.
 If he had asked for money for music lessons, I might have given him some.
 There are signs all over Manitou Springs telling tourists not to give money to panhandlers.

-Sally is taking a sip from the spring/sculpture on the right.
+My wife is taking a sip from the spring/sculpture on the right.
 The round building behind her was a spring house from back when the local water was bottled.

 Navajo Spring was tucked under a roof on the back wall of Patsy’s Candy Shop next to Arcade Amusements (next post).